David Spicer (organist): Life and career

-A native of Austin, Texas, Spicer was a 1968 graduate of the Curtis Institute of Music in Philadelphia, where he was an Artist/Scholar under Alexander McCurdy and a devotee of Virgil Fox.
-Spicer received his first musical training from his parents, performing on the organ in church at the early age of eight.
-While at Curtis, Spicer was a classmate and friend of the organist colleague, Dr. Keith Chapman (organist for the famed John Wanamaker organ, center city Philadelphia, PA).
-Spicer also completed Graduate studies at Eastern Baptist Theological Seminary in Wynnewood, PA.
+A native of Austin, Texas, Spicer was a 1968 graduate of the Curtis Institute of Music in Philadelphia, where he was an artist/scholar under Alexander McCurdy and a devotee of Virgil Fox.
+Spicer received his first musical training from his parents, performing on the organ in church at the age of eight.
+While at Curtis, Spicer was a classmate and friend of Keith Chapman, organist for the John Wanamaker organ in Philadelphia, Pennsylvania.
+Spicer completed graduate studies at Eastern Baptist Theological Seminary in Wynnewood, Pennsylvania.

-From 1967 to about 1982, Spicer was Organist-Choirmaster at the Wayne Presbyterian Church in Wayne, Pennsylvania.
-While at Wayne, Spicer helped to further the studies of future professional musicians, including: Diane Meredith Belcher (Organist), David Wetherill (principal Horn, Philadelphia Orchestra), Anne Martindale Williams (principal Cello, Pittsburg Symphony), Sally Nelson Kuhns (associate principal Trumpet, Oregon Symphony), Bob Hower (Trombone, University of Adelaide, Australia), and Jay Krush (Tuba and composer, Phila, PA).
-At the same time, two members of the Philadelphia Orchestra, Donald McComas (associate principal Trumpet) and his wife, Sharlene McComas (Flute), were members of Wayne Presbyterian Church and often performed with Spicer as soloists and orchestral performers at Wayne.
-A gifted conductor, Spicer presented many oratorio concerts with orchestra throughout his career, including several premiere performances of: Verdi's Requiem, Berlioz's Requiem, Sir William Walton's Belshazzar's Feast, Felix Mendelssohn's Elijah Oratorio, and Gian Carlo Menotti's Amahl and the Night Visitors (among others).
+From 1967 to about 1982, Spicer was organist-choirmaster at the Wayne Presbyterian Church in Wayne, Pennsylvania.
+While at Wayne, Spicer helped to further the studies of future professional musicians including Diane Meredith Belcher (organist), David Wetherill (principal horn, Philadelphia Orchestra), Anne Martindale Williams (principal cello, Pittsburgh Symphony), Sally Nelson Kuhns (associate principal trumpet, Oregon Symphony), Bob Hower (trombone, University of Adelaide, Australia), and Jay Krush (tuba and composer, Philadelphia, Pennsylvania).
+At the same time, two members of the Philadelphia Orchestra, Donald McComas (associate principal trumpet) and his wife, Sharlene McComas (flute), were members of Wayne Presbyterian Church and often performed with Spicer as soloists and orchestral performers at Wayne.
+A gifted conductor, Spicer presented many oratorio concerts with orchestra throughout his career, including several premiere performances of Verdi's Requiem, Berlioz's Requiem, Sir William Walton's Belshazzar's Feast, Felix Mendelssohn's Elijah oratorio, and Gian Carlo Menotti's Amahl and the Night Visitors.